chrisjwelly/blog/source/_posts/Career-Progression-CS3230-TA.md

 I personally think the advantage of having online tutorials is being able to record the tutorials.
 I was initially afraid that it would mean less engagement in class, but to my pleasant surprise I still felt that the engagement was sufficient.
 Initially, I simply compiled all the recording links in one place that point to the Zoom recording.
 However, I received feedback about how the Zoom UI is rather suboptimal, so I eventually hosted them on YouTube as well.
 This is also helpful for future references, as I am unsure whether Zoom will be able to host the videos forever.
 For those interested, the playlist of my tutorials can be found [here](https://youtube.com/playlist?list=PL05ri2Yh409oa4OZmwLJze2O3IDHZyKFH).

 Since tutorials are also online and I get less chance to interact with the students, one thing I tried to do to make class slightly more exciting is to play random videos before the start of the class.
 Here are a few samplers (no rickrolls, I promise): sample [one](https://www.youtube.com/watch?v=ih9zBLDr_ro), [two](https://www.youtube.com/watch?v=miomuSGoPzI) and [three](https://www.youtube.com/watch?v=V3uP7TtDeFc).
 I suppose I just didn’t want the wait before class starting to be awkward.
 Most of the time, no one said anything about it, except for that one time someone expected a funny video when I was playing a serious video for once.
 At the end of the semester, someone also commented that he would miss the random videos I play before class.
-That's nice.
+That's nice!

 A lot of things went relatively well, but much can be improved on.
 As for a personal reflection, I typically always either end on time, or overrun my classes.
 This is a consequence of having a detailed recap session, and attempting to go through the questions in more detail.
 Fortunately, the session is recorded so I could use it as a guarantee that students are not missing out.
 Punctuality is something I will try to work on in the future, and honestly I had expected this to be raised up in my teaching feedback.
 Surprisingly, no one raised it up.
 I am unsure as to what it might suggest -- are students okay with me overrunning it a bit?
 Or perhaps they simply do not mind?